BangNguyenDong/BangNguyenDong/README.md

 <img align="left" width="400" src="https://github.githubassets.com/images/modules/profile/profile-first-repo.svg">
-<h1 align="center">Hi 👋, my name is Bang Nguyen, and I am a software developer from Vietnam.
+<h1 align="center">Hi 👋, my name is Bang Nguyen</h1>
+<h3 align="center">I am a software developer from Vietnam.
 With 5 years of experience in programming, I have a strong passion for creating websites, apps, embedded systems, and AIoT solutions.

 Throughout my career, I have worked on a variety of projects, ranging from simple websites to complex IoT systems.
 I enjoy the challenge of problem-solving and finding innovative solutions to create efficient and effective software.